 It’s important to be mindful around here that you actually are on a road a several vehicles including farmers, fishermen and Waterways Ireland staff passed me along this section with only room for one vehicle always keep an ear out and don’t have the headphones up too loud.
 Just before we come to the abandoned Kilbeggan Branch we pass under Chenevix Bridge.

-After passing under Chenevix my eyes immediately fall upon Bye Trader Heritage Boat 107B looking more than a little forlorn.
-I know this boat was regularly moving up and down the canal as a floating exhibition space after being restored by Offaly Branch Members of the IWAI in the early 2000s.
-Sadly it looks like it hasn’t seen much love lately and goes to show the mammoth task it is to take on to be a custodian of one of these amazing heritage boats and the never ending work it takes to keep them alive.
+After passing under Chenevix my eyes immediately fall upon Bye-Trader Boat 107B looking a little forlorn.
+I know this boat was regularly moving up and down the canal after being restored in the early 2000s.
+Sadly it looks like it hasn’t seen much love lately and goes to show the mammoth task it is to take on to be a custodian of one of these amazing heritage boats and the never ending dedication and work it takes to keep them alive.

 After 30km on the 20th Level we finally reach the 21st Lock at Ballycommon just after passing the Kilbeggan Branch.
 While not exactly a flight of locks, we fairly quickly descend down from the 21st Lock to the 26th Lock before we enter Tullamore.